fxzzi/NixOhEss/README.md

   [nvf](https://github.com/NotAShelf/nvf), my current editor of choice, among other projects like [watt](https://github.com/NotAShelf/watt) (for power management)
-- [Nobbz](https://github.com/NobbZ) for providing lots of support in the nixos community discord server
+- [Rexie](https://github.com/Rexcrazy804/Zaphkiel) for helping out with npins setup :)
 - [feel-co](https://github.com/feel-co) for making hjem and maintaining such a minimal but powerful piece of software
 - [nezia](https://github.com/nezia1) for helping with making hjem easy
+- [Nobbz](https://github.com/NobbZ) for providing lots of support in the nixos community discord server
 - the others which i wasn't able to mention here!!

 ## License